nvpaul/Status/README.md

-# statusprototype.github.io
+# Status
-Prototype for Status Mental Health App
+Proof of Concept for a Mental Health Application Designed for use by Pilots